ChByrne1/WeirdAI/assignments/Assignment4.md

 ```

 ## Part 3: Reflection Questions

 1. Why is layer normalization important?
 2. Why does GPT use GELU instead of ReLU?
 3. Why does the feed-forward network expand to four times the embedding dimension?
 4. What problem do shortcut connections solve?
 5. Why must the transformer block return the same embedding size it receives?

-Take a screenshot of the test_transformer.py results after running them and put that in your document along with the answers to the reflection questions.

-Submit your document and a zip file of your current project as two separate attachments.